cbeust/kash/README.md

 # Running Kash

+- Kash requires Java 1.11 or higher (Java 1.8 will soon be added)
 - Download the [latest release of Kash](https://github.com/cbeust/kash/releases/latest)
 - Unzip the zip file into your `bin` directory
 - Run `kash`